Kitware/vtk-book/VTKBook/12Chapter12.md

 Designing the parison die and molds is not easy.
 Improper design results in large variations in the wall thickness.
 In some cases the part may fail in thin-walled regions.
 As a result, analysis tools based on finite element techniques have been developed to assist in the design of molds and dies.

-The results of one such analysis are shown in **Figure 12-17**.
+The results of one such analysis are shown in {ref}`Figure 12-17 <Figure-12-17>`.
 The polymer was molded using an isothermal, nonlinear-elastic, incompressible (rubber-like) material.
 Triangular membrane finite elements were used to model the parison, while a combination of triangular and quadrilateral finite elements were used to model the mold.
 The mold surface is assumed to be rigid, and the parison is assumed to attach to the mold upon contact.
 Thus the thinning of the parison is controlled by its stretching during inflation and the sequence in which it contacts the mold.

-**Figure 12-17** illustrates 10 steps of one analysis.
+{ref}`Figure 12-17 <Figure-12-17>` illustrates 10 steps of one analysis.
 The color of the parison indicates its thickness.
 Using a rainbow scale, red areas are thinnest while blue regions are thickest.
 Our visualization shows clearly one problem with the analysis technique we are using.
 Note that while the nodes (i.e., points) of the finite element mesh are prevented from passing through the mold, the interior of the triangular elements are not.
 This is apparent from the occlusion of the mold wireframe by the parison mesh.

 {#Figure-12-17 .figure-target}
 &nbsp;